Rings of non-commutative functions and their fields of fractions: Preliminaries

-\begin{remark} In \cite[Appendix]{JMS-ncBSO}, it is proved that $\bH^{\infty}_d$ is a projective free ring.
-However, it is also claimed in \cite[Appendix]{JMS-ncBSO} that $\bH^{\infty}_d$ is a semifir.
-This fails even for $d=1$, as can be seen in \cite[Beispiel 2]{vonRenteln}.
-To be more precise, if we take $f(z) = e^{\frac{z+1}{z-1}}$ and $g(z) = 1 -z$, then by the corona theorem $f$ and $g$ do not generate the trivial ideal.
-Moreover, the ideal generated by the two is not principal.
-The reason is that if $h$ divides both $f$ and $g$, then we can write $h= h_i h_o$, where $h_i$ is inner and $h_o$ is outer.
-Since $f = h a$, then $h_o$ must be invertible since $f$ has no outer part.
-On the other hand, since $g = h b$, $h_i = 1$ since $g$ has no inner part.
+\begin{remark} In \cite[Appendix]{JMS-ncBSO}, it is proved that $\bH^{\infty}_d$ is a projective--free ring.
+However, it is also claimed incorrectly in \cite[Appendix]{JMS-ncBSO} that $\bH^{\infty}_d$ is a semifir.
+Indeed, this fails even for $d=1$, as can be seen in \cite[Beispiel 2]{vonRenteln}.
+Namely, if we take $f(z) = e^{\frac{z+1}{z-1}}$ which is a (singular) inner function and $g(z) = 1 -z$, an outer function, then by the corona theorem $f$ and $g$ do not generate the trivial ideal.
+Moreover, the ideal generated by $f$ and $g$ is not principal.
+The reason is that if $h = h_i \cdot h_o$ is the inner--outer factorization of an $h$ that divides both $f$ and $g$, then we since $f = h a$, $h_o$ must be invertible since $f$ has no outer part.
+On the other hand, since $g = h b$, $h_i = 1$ since $g$ has no non-trivial inner part.
 Hence, $h$ is a unit, but this contradicts the fact that the ideal generated by $f$ and $g$ is not trivial.

 As we will see, the obstruction that prevents $\mult$ from being a semifir is that it is generally not possible to ``trivialize" row outers that have dense range in the sense of \cite[Section 2.3 and Theorem 2.3.1]{Cohn}.
-In this paper, we will see that for outers this problem can be overcome by increasing the radii of the balls.
+In this paper, we will see that for outers this problem can be overcome by decreasing the radii of the balls.
 Namely, any such row outer on a row-ball of a given radius can always be trivialized on any ball of strictly smaller radius.
 Even though $\mult$ is not a semifir, it would be interesting to determine whether $\bH^{\infty}_d$ is a Sylvester domain, which is a larger class of rings than semifirs that also have universal skew fields of fractions \cite[Section 5.5]{Cohn}. \end{remark}